Eutropios/WarMAC/docs/source/cli/index.rst

  WarMAC
 ########

-Options that apply to all subcommands within this section can be found on the page :doc:`Using WarMAC </cli/warmac_usage>`.
+|  Options that apply to all commands within this section can be found on the
+   page :doc:`Using WarMAC </cli/warmac_usage>`.

 .. toctree::
    :hidden: